terrajobst/commandline-parser/README.md

     # This is not equivalent to -xdf
     .\tool.exe /xdf

-### Keyword Options
+### Long-named Qualifiers

-Keyword based options, also known as long-named options, are delimited by two dashes, such as:
+Long-named qualifies, also known as keyword options, are delimited by two dashes, such as:

     .\tool.exe --verbose